ashsilvv/reproducible-research_homework/README.md

 **C) Edit the script to make a reproducible simulation of Brownian motion.
 Commit the file and push it to your forked reproducible-research homework repo.**
+Please see "assignment-brownian-motion.R" in the main branch of this repository.

 ## Instruction